-The Student Handbook is available on-line at: http://home.llu.edu/sites/home.llu.edu/files/docs/student-handbook.pdf.
-As written:
+The Student Handbook is available on-line at:

+https://medicine.llu.edu/academics/student-affairs/student-handbook-and-policies

+As written (Page 56 in the Loma Linda University Handbook):

-"ACADEMIC INTEGRITY POLICY
+ACADEMIC INTEGRITY POLICY

 Loma Linda University seeks to educate ethical and competent professionals and scholars who are committed to the practice of honesty and the pursuit of truth.
 This University is committed to the following fundamental core values: compassion, integrity, excellence, freedom, justice, purity/self-control, and humility.
 It is expected and understood that students who apply and are admitted to Loma Linda University will be committed to these values and will choose to support them.